mixxxdj/manual/source/hardware/controllers/hercules_djcontrol_inpulse_300.rst

 ===============================================================  ==========================================

 .. note::
+   Firmware update is required for pads to work correctly in FX Mode.

    When using **Firmware v1.68** and earlier, each FX pad will send multiple and different Note and CC messages.
-It is recommended to apply **Firmware v1.72** update, that will patch each FX pad to send a simple Note On/Note Off (as is the case
+   This issue was fixed in **Firmware v1.72** update, that will patch each FX pad to send a simple Note On/Note Off.

    For more details about `updating the
    Firmware. <https://www.djuced.com/change-your-pad-fx-on-hercules-djcontrol-inpulse-firmware-update-guide>`__